izo0x90/snake-toy-vm/README.md

   - Allows for definition of custom assembly sytaxes
   - Swapping/ extending instruction sets

-*It's all virtual machines in virtual machins in virtual machines ... and Transformer models infrencing the output of virtual machines ... - Probaly someone*
+*It's all virtual machines in virtual machins in virtual machines ... and soon Transformer models infrencing the output of virtual machines ... - Probaly someone*